cine, Lessons Learned

 Also certainly a “look”, but rapidly approaching the too-much-of-everything depth of the hole

-Now with everything dialed back 50% from “too much”, it’s usually not perfect by any means – but it is more often than not a much more helpful place to continuing finessing from than digging sideways or even further down from the bottom of a hole
+Now with everything dialed back 50% from “too much”, it’s usually not good to go – but it is often a much more helpful place to continuing finessing from than digging sideways or even further down from the bottom of the hole

 More Examples, Stills Gallery